-Proof-of-Stake projects Polkadot and Cardano were built from the ground up with the goal of bringing Proof-of-Stake to a wide audience before the Ethereum blockchain can entirely switch from a Proof-of-Work protocol to a Proof-of-Stake protocol.
+Proof-of-Stake projects Polkadot and Cardano were built from the ground up to bring Proof-of-Stake to a wide audience before the Ethereum blockchain can entirely switch from a Proof-of-Work protocol to a Proof-of-Stake protocol.

 Cardano is a decentralised proof-of-stake blockchain technology of the third generation that is Cardano, a blockchain platform similar to Ethereum, differs from others by relying on peer-reviewed scientific research as a building block for upgrades to its network.

-For example, identity management and traceability are two of Cardano's most To speed and simplify procedures that involve the collecting of data from numerous sources, you may utilise the former application, which It can be used to audit and trace a product's manufacturing process from its origins all the way to the completed product, and it may be used to remove the
+For example, identity management and traceability are two of Cardano's most To speed and simplify procedures that involve the collecting of data from numerous sources, you may utilise the former application, which can be used to audit and trace a product's manufacturing process from its origins to the completed product, and it may be used to remove the

 Polkadot is a multi-chain network that attempts to bring together many specialised blockchains into a single network.
 Parachains are blockchains that link to Polkadot and function in parallel.
 They may now use the

 Polkadot network's proof-of-stake transaction validation and security.
 DOT is Polkadot's cryptocurrency.
 Holders of this token can vote on possible code modifications, and if a consensus is established, the token will instantly update throughout the network.